-Evidence suggests BOK Financial, BOKF: engaged in illegal tax credit and avoidance activities. (cont)
+Evidence suggests BOK Financial BOKF: engaged in illegal tax credit and evasion activities. (cont)

 3. Source of evidence (partial) 2001 - 2005, and 2010.
 Potentially $369 million more